 Entrance Test (TEAS Test)

 REQUIRED: Applicants must take the TEAS (Test of Essential Academic Skills) Test for the Nursing RN (including Transition RN) and LPN programs.
-In order to be considered for program admission, each program requires a TEAS V Reading Comprehension score of 69% and an Adjusted Individual Total (overall) score of 58.7%.
-Total score must be achieved to be considered for admission into the ADN program.
-Several testing dates are scheduled prior to the application deadlines and are limited.
+In order to be considered for program admission, each program requires a TEAS Reading Comprehension score of 69% and an Adjusted Individual Total (overall) score of 58.7%.
+Several testing dates are scheduled prior to the application deadlines and seats are limited.
 See TEAS Test Dates for more information.

 Grade Point Average